 There are a few different ways that your Chintaro database can become corrupted.
+These are detailed below.

 The Database becomes too large